mezbafaisal/mezbafaisal/README.md

-# Hello, I'm Mezba Faisal 👋
+# Hey, I'm Mezba Faisal 👋
 **Assalamu Alaikum!**

 I am a multi-faceted professional driven by a passion for learning and excelling across various fields.
 My expertise spans: